 Instructions for Never Have I Ever

 Instruct everyone to sit in a circle.
-If you have an extremely large group, tell people to form smaller circles of about ten to fifteen people.
+If you have an extremely large group, tell people to form smaller circles of about ten to fifteen people; this also works.
 To start each round, each player holds out all ten fingers and places them on the floor.
-Go around the circle and one at a time, each person announces something that they have never done, beginning the sentence with the phrase “Never have I ever…” For example, a person could say, “Never have I ever been to Europe."
+Go around the circle and one at a time, each person announces something that they have never done, beginning the sentence with the phrase “Never have I ever…” For example, a person could say, “Never have I ever been to Europe.”
 For each statement that is said, all the other players drop a finger if they have done that statement.
 So, if three other people have been to Europe before, those three people must put down a finger, leaving them with nine fingers.
 The goal is to stay in the game the longest (to be the last person with fingers remaining).
 To win, it’s a good strategy to say statements that most people have done, but you haven’t.

 Playing this game, along with the benefit of getting to know each others’ experiences better, can be very humorous (e.g. saying silly statements such as, “Never have I ever skipped a class in school” or “Never have I ever soiled my pants.”)
 Have fun!